aberonni/nightwatch-bug-report/Readme.md

 ## Adding an issue

-:tada: PRs adding new issues are very much welcome!
+:tada: PRs reproducing new issues are very much welcome!

 To make things easier for everyone, please check [how to contribute](CONTRIBUTING.md) first.